Mentors

 “Are you okay?”
 Jay didn’t know what to do.

 “Okay, Jay.
 Just give me a moment.”
 Franklin pulled up a sheet corner, wiped at his head, and lay back against the bedstead.
 “Sounds corny, I know, but it’s unavoidable and inescapable - this crossing paths thing - like getting a melody stuck in your head that you can’t unhear.
-We’re singing the same song now, young man…and sorry, neither you nor anyone else can erase the harmony.”
+We’re singing the same song now, young man…and sorry world, neither you nor anyone else can erase this harmony.”

 “Would you stop in again to visit this old man?”
 Franklin asked as he handed Jay an envelope and let him out of the room.”

-“Yes, I would,” Jay said, closed the door behind him and let himself out of the house the way he had come in.
+“Sure, I’d like that, Jay said.
+He nodded, yawned - apologised for the yawn, and closed the door behind him; let himself out of the house the way he had come in.

 The Haul